ebo-arcadia/ebo-lee.github.io/object_relational_mapping.md

 - how to query common rows using multiple select statements?
   1. using intersect() function to create an object passing two select statements as parameters
   2. executing the object using database connection object
+- how to interact with database using ORM principle?
+  1. import sessionMaker module from sqlalchemy
+  2. construct a session class and bound it to the engine object using sessionmaker(bond=engine) configurable method
+  3. create session object using Session class to inherit methods such as begin(), add(), etc
+  4. call inherited built-in methods on the session object
+- how to facilitate associating user-defined Python classes with database tables using declaring mapping?
+  1. import declarative base from sqlalchemy ext library
+  2. create a declarative base class
+  3. create a mapped class containing table to be created passing the base as parameter
+  4. using metadata collection adn create_all() method to create database and tables passing engine object as source of db connectivity
+  5.
 ------------

 ## Outcomes